kirillvarn/grocerycomparator-stat/README.md

 %%banaan%% -- python's pcyopg2 interpeters single % as a query parameter (like %s we declared before)

 NB!
 The product names should be in estonian!

+#Building cormodule

+To build cormodule, make sure you have Cython installed and from cormodule folder run build.cmd script, it will automatically build all files.